kratsg/itksn/README.md

 $ python -m pip install itksn
 ```

-or from the master branch of the GitHub repository:
+or from the main branch of the GitHub repository:

 ```
 $ python -m pip install "git+https://github.com/kratsg/itksn.git"